 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your nurse will give you liposomal doxorubicin as a drip (infusion) into your cannula or line.
-They usually run the drip through a pump, which gives you the treatment over 60 to 90 minutes.
+The drip is usually given through a pump.
+The treatment lasts for about 60 to 90 minutes.

 - feeling dizzy

 - feeling breathless

 - pain in your back, tummy or chest.

 Your nurse will check you for signs of a reaction during your treatment.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, it can be treated quickly.